 DJ's: Lion KeezerSend Lion email

 I spent most of my adult life in the music business and RTV media.
-All of that was seeded during my younger years, when new music and inspiration came to me via these very radio stations.
+All of that was seeded during my younger years, when new music and inspiration came to me via these very radio ships and the legendary stations they carried.

 'Pirate Radio Ships in the 70's' is available in 53 countries, download from the Apple iBook Store